kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 ### Reports

-At this point, release meetings occur ~3 times per week and a report is expected in each of them.
+At this point, release meetings start occurring ~3 times per week and a report is expected in each of them.

 You should soon start maintaining an overall list of items/areas/issues which seem to be delaying, at risk of not making it in time, or in need of attention by the Release Lead or other roles, and present it in the meetings.